grumply/ef/README.md

 # mop
 middle-out programming<sup>[1](#middle-out-def)</sup><a name="middle-out"></a> in Haskell.

+This library and its dependents mainly exist as a playground for paired, extensible, composable DSL/interpreter implementations.

-## Argument
+## Mission Statement

-We have failed to approach our programming languages and library implementations with the knowledge and results gained from the first language abstraction experiments: that by building upon a series of linearly-declared instructions with increased granularity increases productivity and eases analysis, implementation, composition, extensibility, modularity, generation, optimization, and execution.
-I hope to show that complex libraries should always be written in a style whose functionality can be subsumed and optionally overwritten.
+We have failed to approach our programming languages and library implementations with the knowledge and results gained from the first language abstraction experiments: that by building upon a series of linearly-declared instructions with increased granularity increases productivity and eases analysis, implementation, composition, extensibility, modularity, generation, optimization, and execution; that complex libraries should always be written in a style whose functionality can be subsumed and optionally overwritten.

 ## Solution

 Towards this goal, the middle-out approach attempts to reify the concept of designing programs as the granular composition of DSLs. `mop` declares the machinery for defining DSLs as free monadic algebras paired with cofree comonadic coalgebras.
 This library exists as a utility layer for modules written in this modular style as well as as a guide for the generic approach to library design that this style entails.
-Thus, the style of development implied by middle-out programming is the production of a problem-specific DSL built as the composition of new and existing DSLs.
+Thus, the style of development implied by middle-out programming is the production of a problem-specific DSL built as the composition of new and existing DSLs as well as a problem-specific interpreter built as the composition of new and existing interpreters.

 For modularity, the pairing of instructions with interpreters is class-based for overloading.
 That is, if you want to swap out an interpreter for an individual instruction in your domain you may easily overlap its existing instance with a custom-designed interpreter and pair them up.

 For performance, DSLs may be optimized before being paired with a coalgebraic interpreter for execution.
 The chances for optimization of a domain should be unbounded and guaranteed as opposed to that of RULES pragmas.

-For purity and optimizability, effectful operations should be pushed to the bottom of the interpreter - instead of being effectful, non-effectfully produce a series of instructions that can be executed in an effectful context.
-This can maintain the purity of your stack which improves chances for optimization.
+That is, custom optimization passes for a free algebra that is defined as the composition of two other algebras is possible.

 ## Past